 Education for Ministry

-Tuesday: This group begins each year in September on Tuesday evenings from 7 to 9pm in Miles Hall.
+Thursday: This group begins each year in September on Tuesday evenings from 6 to 8pm in the Choir Room.
 The Education for Ministry (EfM) program provides people with the education to carry out whatever individual ministry to which a person is called.
-Through study, prayer, and reflection, EfM groups move toward a new understanding of the fullness of god’s kingdom.
+Through study, prayer, and reflection, EfM groups move toward a new understanding of the fullness of God’s Kingdom.
 Participants dig deeper into the Christian faith, studying the Bible, church history and theological ideas and reflect on connecting faith with life experiences.

 The Rule of St. Benedict

 Wednesday: In January of 2010, a small group of parishioners at St. Martin’s joined together in morning prayer and reflection on the Rule of St. Benedict.
 In the Benedictine tradition, daily prayers include readings from the Psalms.
 This group also began reading Joan Chittester’s book of daily reflections entitled “The Rule of Benedict: Insights for the Ages.”
-They meet at 6:30am on Wednesday mornings in the church.
+There are two groups and they meet at noon on Mondays and 6:30am on Wednesday mornings in the church.

 *St. Martin’s uses the Common Lectionary which is a schedule of Bible readings that are used in worship throughout the year.
 The intent is that the passages appointed for the day are to be read to the congregation and that the sermon is to be based upon them.
 The purpose of a lectionary is to assure that all parts of the bible are used in proportion to their relative importance, and at the right time of the year (that is, resurrection stories at Easter, nativity stories at Christmas, and so forth.).